mxenabled/mx-platform-go/docs/AccountResponse.md

 `func (o *AccountResponse) UnsetDeathBenefit()`

 UnsetDeathBenefit ensures that no value is present for DeathBenefit, not even an explicit nil
+### GetFederalInsuranceStatus

+`func (o *AccountResponse) GetFederalInsuranceStatus() string`

+GetFederalInsuranceStatus returns the FederalInsuranceStatus field if non-nil, zero value otherwise.

+### GetFederalInsuranceStatusOk

+`func (o *AccountResponse) GetFederalInsuranceStatusOk() (*string, bool)`

+GetFederalInsuranceStatusOk returns a tuple with the FederalInsuranceStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFederalInsuranceStatus

+`func (o *AccountResponse) SetFederalInsuranceStatus(v string)`

+SetFederalInsuranceStatus sets FederalInsuranceStatus field to given value.

+### HasFederalInsuranceStatus

+`func (o *AccountResponse) HasFederalInsuranceStatus() bool`

+HasFederalInsuranceStatus returns a boolean if a field has been set.

+### SetFederalInsuranceStatusNil

+`func (o *AccountResponse) SetFederalInsuranceStatusNil(b bool)`

+ SetFederalInsuranceStatusNil sets the value for FederalInsuranceStatus to be an explicit nil

+### UnsetFederalInsuranceStatus
+`func (o *AccountResponse) UnsetFederalInsuranceStatus()`

+UnsetFederalInsuranceStatus ensures that no value is present for FederalInsuranceStatus, not even an explicit nil
 ### GetGuid

 `func (o *AccountResponse) GetGuid() string`